ClarkResearchGroup/tensor-tools/README.md

 -----------------

 ### External Code
 We utilize both the AutoMPO system from [ITensor](https://github.com/ITensor/ITensor/) and some of their lattice code, to have better interoperability between the two.
+See [EXTERNAL.md](EXTERNAL.md) for more
 Some of the general tensor-tools interface/API was also inspired by ITensor.